 We have attempted to make the project fully reproducible and transparent.
 CHASTE uses the C++ boost implementation of the Mersenne Twister random number generator (RNG) to provide cross-platform reproducibility of simulations.
 All of our simulators make use of this feature, permitting user-specified ranges of seeds for the RNG.
-We have also used the numpy libary's RandomState Mersenne Twister container to provide reproducible results for the Python fixtures, notably the SPSA optimisation fixture.
+We have also used the numpy libary's RandomState Mersenne Twister container to provide reproducible results for the Python fixtures, notably the SPSA optimization fixture.
 The output of the project code will, therefore, be identical every time it is run, on any platform.

 It should be noted that none of the code Harris' group used in their reports has been published.
 We have made every effort to replicate the functional logic of the models as closely as possible.
-Nonetheless, it is not possible to determine precisely why, for instance, the original He SSM parameterisation failed so notably in our implementation.
+Nonetheless, it is not possible to determine precisely why, for instance, the original He SSM parameterization failed so notably in our implementation.

-\subsubsection*{SPSA optimisation of models}
+SPSA optimization of models

 In order to make a fair comparison between the He SSM and our deterministic mitotic mode alternative model, we coded an implementation of the SPSA algorithm described by Spall \cite{Spall1998}.
 This is available in \path{\python_fixtures\SPSA_fixture.py}.
-This algorithm, properly tuned, will converge almost-surely on a Karush-Kuhn-Tucker optimum in the parameter space, given sufficient iterates, even with noisy output (eg. due to RNG noise from low numbers of Monte Carlo samples, permitting conservation of computational resources).
-It does so by approximating the loss function gradient around a point in parameter space, selecting two sampling locations at each iterate, then moving the next iterate's point in parameter space ``downhill" along this gradient.
+This algorithm, properly tuned, will converge almost-surely on a Karush-Kuhn-Tucker optimum in the parameter space, given sufficient iterates, even with noisy output (e.g., due to RNG noise from low numbers of Monte Carlo samples, permitting conservation of computational resources).
+It does so by approximating the loss function gradient around a point in parameter space, selecting two sampling locations at each iterate, then moving the next iterate's point in parameter space “downhill” along this gradient.

 Our loss function was a modified AIC; we weighted the residual sum of squares from the PD-type mitotic probabilities by 1.5 in order to improve convergence, as the PD data are the most informative part of the dataset regarding the critical phase boundaries (PP mitoses occur in all 3 phases of the He model, DD occur in phases 2 and 3, PD mitoses occur only in phase 2).
-We also compared model induction count output (that is, panels A-C in Fig \ref{SDFig}) up to count values of 1000 to penalise parameters producing very large lineage totals.
+We also compared model induction count output (that is, panels A-C in Fig? \ref{SDFig}) up to count values of 1000 to penalize parameters producing very large lineage totals.

 The values of the SPSA gain sequence constants were selected to be as large as possible without resulting in instability and failure to converge; this ensured that the algorithm stepped over the widest possible range of the parameter space in finding optima.
 The $\alpha$ and $\gamma$ coefficients were initially set at the noise-tolerant suggested values of .602 and .101 respectively \cite{Spall1998}.
 200 iterations were performed.
-Initially, each iterate involved 250 seeds of each induction time point for the count data (panels A-C in Fig \ref{SDFig}) and 100 seeds of the entire 23-72 hr simulation time for mitotic mode rate data (panels D-F).
+Initially, each iterate involved 250 seeds of each induction time point for the count data (panels A-C in Fig? \ref{SDFig}) and 100 seeds of the entire 23-72 hr simulation time for mitotic mode rate data (panels D-F).
 At iterate 170, these were increased to 1000 and 250 seeds, respectively, decreasing RNG noise to a low level.
 For the last 10 iterations, RNG noise was reduced to close to nil by increasing the seed numbers to 5000 and 1250, respectively; $\alpha$ and $\gamma$ were set to the asymptotically optimal 1 and $\frac{1}{6}$ for these iterates, as well.
 The particular seeds used were kept constant throughout in order to take advantage of the improved convergence rate this affords \cite{Kleinman1999}.